Frequently Asked Questions

 Visiting Fellows must be of postdoctoral or equivalent status at the time of application.
 Applicants must be holding an appointment in an African academic or research institution at the time of application.

 The Oxford collaborators will host the fellows in their respective departments and provide academic support during the fellowship.
-The Oxford host will be required to send a statement of support indicating their willingness to be the academic contact during the fellowship.
+AfOx will provide the funding, logistics and social support before and during the fellowship The Oxford host will be required to send a statement of support indicating their willingness to be the academic contact during the fellowship.
 It should be in PDF format, on headed paper, and signed.
 Any applications received whose statements do not match these criteria will be considered ineligible.

-Please note for The AfOx Collaborative Fellowship you must: engage with and agree on the proposed project with your Oxford host before making the application.
+Please note prospective fellows must engage with and agree on the proposed project with Oxford collaborators before making the application.
 Applications sent without the consent and support letter from the proposed Oxford host will be immediately disqualified.

 No, there is no limit on the number of applications Oxford collaborator can support.